mawillia/mitysom-am57x-ref/fpga/devkit_basic_gpio/README.md

 - the GPMC register interface, including a base module and GPIO
 - GPIO connections to the FMC connector
 - Video simulation to drive the AM57x video input port in 24 bit mode
+- XADC core for reading the dedicated analog inputs (VN_O and VP_0)

 Stuff remaining / TODO
 - Route interrupts from FPGA to processor